briansu2004/udemy-devops-real-projects/007-VaultFreeIPAVagrantIAM/04_YN_Mac_UbuntuDocker.md

 echo $SIGNED_KEY > admin-signed-key.pub

 ssh -i admin-signed-key.pub admin@192.168.33.10

-# Wait for 3 mins and try again, We will see `Permission denied` error, as the certificate has expired
 ```

+Wait for 3 mins and try again, we will see `Permission denied` error, as the certificate has expired.

 <!--
 curl -s --request POST --data @payload.json http://0.0.0.0:8200/v1/auth/ldap/login/devops